 Dercum’s Disease is named after Dr. Francis Xavier Dercum who first described the disorder while at the University of Pennsylvania in 1888.
 Dercum’s disease is a rare disease characterized by multiple, painful lipomas.
 They may occur anywhere on the body but are more often found on the upper arms, upper legs and trunk.
 They are usually found just below the skin or subcutaneously.
 Dercum’s disease occurs in women more than men and rarely occurs in children.
 Pain associated with Dercum’s disease can often be severe.
 The exact cause of Dercum’s disease is unknown.

 The lipomas of Dercums often form slowly but they can quickly become very painful and that pain can wax and wane.
 The lipomas can vary greatly in size.
-Some can be tinny and very hard to feel without a careful exam.
-Other lipomas, can be large.
+Some can be tiny and very hard to feel without a careful exam.
+Other lipomas can be large.
 Often the lipomas can be quite large.
-The lipomas can round, but more often than not are irregular shaped and with protrusions or tentacle like fingers that make them hard to localize or remove completely surgically.
+The lipomas can round, but more often than not are irregular shaped and with protrusions or tentacle-like fingers that make them hard to localize or remove completely surgically.

 Lipomas are collections of fat wrapped in fibrous connective tissue.
 They are sometimes called benign fatty tumors.
 About twenty percent of lipomas also contain blood vessels which are called Angio-lipomas.

 Swelling can occur around the lipomas or all over the body.
 When the swelling occurs the pain can increase.
 The reason for the swelling with Dercum’s disease is not known.
 It can come and go with or without treatment.